Task-oriented snippets for the games modality. Each snippet assumes that you imported the client:

 Send a reliable chat event

-Events ride a reliable, ordered stream — use them for anything that must not be dropped.
+Events use a reliable, ordered stream.
+Use them for data that must not be dropped.

 Receive events with the sender id

-subscribeEvents hands you the decoded sender and the payload.
+subscribeEvents gives you the decoded sender and the payload.

 Use multiple event channels

-Each channel is an isolated reliable track — split chat from gameplay RPCs.
+Each channel is an isolated reliable track.
+Use separate channels for chat and for gameplay RPCs.

 Emit a server-authoritative event